Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray

 Another possibility for stabilization is the surface strain caused by the size of the microcrystals compared to the bulk.
 The atoms on the surface of the crystals experience a higher surface energy relative to the bulk.
 To relieve the surface energy, the atoms can distort themselves, thereby creating surface strain.
 Reconstructions of the microcrystals shown in Fig. \ref{fig:Dipole}, and figures \ref{fig:Individual_reconstructions_A}, \ref{fig:Individual_reconstructions_B}, and \ref{fig:111_reconstruction} in the appendices have regions of lattice expansion (yellow) on the surface, which lead to surface strains Fig. \ref{fig:Radial_strain_A} and \ref{fig:Radial_strain_B}.
-The surface tension on these microcrystals could be analogous to the epitaxial strain induced on STO thin films \cite{Loetzsch2010}, suggesting that the ferroelectric state of strained STO thin films \cite{He2003, Li2006, Haeni2004} could also be relevant for these microcrystals.
+The surface tension on these microcrystals could be analogous to the epitaxial strain induced on STO thin films \cite{Loetzsch2010}, suggesting that the ferroelectric state of strained STO thin films \cite{He2003, Li2006, Haeni2004} might also be relevant for these microcrystals.

-Thus, we believe that the low-temperature state observed in crystals A and B likely corresponds to the formation of a ferroelectric phase, caused by the displacement of Ti ions due to interactions with the surrounding lattice strain field.
 Although the ferroelectric polarization state has been proposed to be along the $[0\;0\; 1]$ direction under compressive biaxial strain, and either along a $<0\;0\;1>$ or $<1\;1\;0>$ in-plane direction under tensile strain \cite{Li2006}, the polarization state cannot be observed in the BCDI reconstructions.
 The ferroelectric phase will induce a polarization that changes the lattice parameter slightly, much like the AFD transition, but here we do not observe any split Bragg peaks.
 Ferroelectric polarization has been probed with BCDI \cite{Diao2024}, but the image of the ferroelectric state is not clear due to the dominant strain fields induced by the defects.